topo-gps/topo-gps-manual/en/extensions/height_extension.rst

 Height profiles for routes planned using 'Crow fly'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you did not :ref:`activate the height extension`, routes planned using the transportation mode 'crow fly' will not have a height profile.
-Purchasing the height extension ensures that the routes planned using 'crow fly' in the :ref:`covered region <ss-height-extension-coverage>` automatically get a height profile once the route lies in the coverage region of the height extension.
+Purchasing the height extension ensures that the :ref:`routes planned <sec-route-plan>` using the transportation means 'crow fly' in the :ref:`covered region <ss-height-extension-coverage>` automatically get a height profile once the route lies in the coverage region of the height extension.
 An example is shown in the figure below:

 .. figure:: ../_static/he-5.png
    :height: 568px